stcarrez/ada-ado/README.md

 ## Version 2.2.1   - Under development
   - Fix #4: Is_Loaded predicate operation is false when an object is not yet inserted in the database
   - Fix #5: Exception raised when SQLite Query_Statement is finalized if the SQL query was invalid
+  - Fix #7: Update SQLite support to 3.31.1

 ## Version 2.2.0   - Jul 2021
   - Improvement of query loaders